pymc-devs/pymc/GOVERNANCE.md

 Core Contributors can call for a vote to resolve a target issue they feel has been stale for too long and for which informal consensus appears unlikely.
-For a vote to be called, the target issue must be at least 2 months old.
+For a vote to be called, the target issue or discussion post (i.e. on Discourse) must be at least 1 month old.

 To do so, they have to open a proposal issue ticket labeled "Council Vote".
 The proposal issue should contain a link to the target issue and